 While there are many management, prevention, and treatment options, sometimes relief can’t wait.

-Sumatriptan comes in nasal spray and oral forms.
+Whereas injectable and nasal Sumatriptan can start providing relief in 15 minutes, oral Sumatriptan takes 30-60 minutes.
 The nasal spray is for migraines and cluster headaches, and the pills are only for migraines.

 Zolmitriptan can be taken as an oral tablet to dissolve in the mouth, an oral pill to swallow, and a nasal spray.

-4. Anesthetic or Nerve Blocker
+5. Nerve Blocker

 Nerve-blocking injections can provide pain relief from migraines and cluster headaches for months.

-6. Dihydroergotamine (D.H.E.
+7. Dihydroergotamine (D.H.E.
 45)

-It’s effective for treating acute migraines and cluster headaches in injectable, intravenous (IV), and nasal spray forms.
+It’s available in injectable, intravenous (IV), and nasal spray forms.

 Though generally not as effective a treatment as triptans, Dihydroergotamine is associated with a low risk of migraines returning within 24 hours.